Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 #### Connection Timed Out / Connection could not be established / Target Environment could not be determined

-The Managed Identity credential runs only on Azure Hosted machines/servers.
-So ensure that you are running your application on an
+The Managed Identity credential works only on Azure Hosted machines/servers.
-Azure Hosted resource.
-Currently Azure Identity SDK supports [Managed Identity Authentication](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) in the below listed Azure Services, so ensure you're running your application on one of these resources and have enabled the Managed Identity on them by following the instructions at their configuration links below.
+Currently the Azure Identity SDK supports [Managed Identity Authentication](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) in the below listed Azure services; ensure you're running your application on one of these resources and have enabled the Managed Identity on them by following the instructions at their configuration links below.

 Azure Service | Managed Identity Configuration